Meet Ally, Athens Bible School Class of 2018, one of Athens State’s newest faces on campus.

 She acknowledges that she didn’t reach her current level of success alone; she says it took a village to help her get where she is today.
 “My parents are at the top of the list of people who helped me get here because they are so supportive of me.
 They are so loving, and they want to do what’s best for me always,” Ally said.
 She also thanked Mr. Adams and Ms. Gayle for taking care of her and trying to do what was best for her.
 “At one point or another, you’re going to have to grow up and take on your responsibilities.
 I think that’s just another great part of what dual enrollment helped me with.”

-After she finishes her undergraduate degree, Ally plans to continue her education to earn both her master’s and doctorate degrees in education.
+After she finishes her elementary education degree, Ally plans to continue her education to earn both her master’s and doctorate degrees in education.
 “I’ve found with many things that have come in my life that you have to work hard in order to do something, to accomplish what you really want, no matter how scary or how hard it may seem to you at that time.”
 According to Ally, success means “setting a goal, working to the best of your ability, and achieving it.”
 Her admirable work ethic has no doubt prepared her for success both in and out of the classroom.

 Ally received a scholarship from Athens State and began classes this summer, along with completing work-study duties in the Office of Admissions.
 With two years of her college career already completed, Ally has a significant head start in establishing her career, allowing her to more quickly build knowledge and skills, enter the job market, and achieve the success she desires.